 The modern boho bedroom I’ve been working on for the last couple of months is ready to reveal.
-This room makeover is part of the One Room Challenge, and I’m stoked with how it turned out.
+This room makeover is part of the One Room Challenge, where hundreds of designers and design influencers transform a space in six weeks.

 Learn more about Emmerson & Fifteenth’s interior design services here.